|

 My article is on Stave Churches

 this month.
 I hope you learn something new!
+A stave church is a

 medieval wooden church, with a post (stave) and a beam